-If you are planning to start a new website and buy a domain name you will probably need to do some research on any domains that you are considering.
+If you are planning to start a new website and buy a domain name you will probably need to spend time researching domain names that you’re considering.
 This article does not focus on finding the right domain name, but rather the research that should be done once you’ve found a domain that you want to use.

-The domain name that you purchase may or may not have a history, and that is what you need to know about.
+The domain name that you purchase may or may not have a history – and that’s what you need to know.
 It’s possible that the domain has been penalized by Google or other search engines for the practices of previous owners, which is certainly something that you will want to avoid.
 A domain with a negative history can carry over when you start hosting your site on that domain.

-Whois.net – One of the first places most people look, Whois will give you some basic information about the owner of the domain and where it is hosted.
+One of the first places most people look, Whois will give you some basic information about the owner of the domain and where it is hosted.
 If the domain name isn’t currently registered you’ll simplify have the option to purchase it.
-The SEO Egghead Whois Search is another option to get the same information.

-Domain History from Domain Tools – If you want to see if a domain name has any type of history, this is a good tool.
+If you want to see if a domain name has any type of history, this is a good tool.
 Enter the domain and you’ll see dates in which the history is recorded.
-In order to see details you’ll have to upgrade, although it is free.
+In order to see details, you’ll have to upgrade, although it is free.
 If the domain has no history, you’ll see a message that there is no recorded history.